 I am getting very tired of Systems Administrators that blame their users.
 Once again I found myself between an IT Services vendor and their client.
 As a Seattle IT Consultant I am often called in to help an owner fix their network.
-Most IT Services Vendors are anxious when I walk in the door,
+Most IT Services Vendors are anxious when I walk in the door, thinking I may be trying to steal their clients.
+The good ones find themselves with more work because I hand out a lot of referrals.
+I’m not an IT Services vendor in the traditional sense.
+I work with clients to sit on their side of the table.
+I translate the technical speak so common in our industry, into a language business owners understand.

 Statistically thirty Percent of network system errors are caused by hardware failure.
 If you’ve been in IT you know that most hardware errors occur in the first couple months the system is setup.
 Once the system is running and doing what it’s supposed to, hardware failures are very rare.